 - 1. English Language Learners: Students who are identified as English Language Learners (ELL) with less than two (2) years of instruction in English for Speakers of Other Languages (ESOL) program. - 2.
 Students with Disabilities: Students with disabilities who have Individualized Education Plan (IEP) that indicates participation in statewide assessment program is not appropriate.
 Additionally, students with disabilities who participate in the FSA-ELA and who have an IEP or 504 Plan that reflects the student has received intensive remediation in reading for more than two (2) years but still demonstrates a deficiency in reading AND was previously retained in kindergarten or grades 1, 2 or 3. - 3.
 Alternative Assessment: Students who demonstrate an acceptable level of performance on an alternative Florida State Board of Education-approved standardized reading assessment.
 The alternate standardized assessment used in Grade 3 is the reading portion of the SAT-10, STAR or iReady. - a.
 To promote a student using the SAT-10 as an alternate assessment good cause exemption, a third grade student scoring at Level 1 FSA/ELA must score at or above the 45th percentile, or 51st percentile on the STAR or iReady assessments SAT-10. - b.
-The SAT-10, STAR or iReady assessments may be administered any time after completion of the FSA/ELA. - 4.
+The SAT-10, STAR or iReady assessments may be administered any time after completion of the FSA/ELA. - c.
+The SAT 10 may only be administered one time and may be administered for student promotion purposes following the receipt of the Grade 3 FSA/ELA scores, during the last two (2) weeks of school. - 4.
 Student Portfolio Documentation: Students who demonstrate through a student portfolio, that he/she is reading on grade level as evidenced by demonstration of mastery of the Florida Standards in reading equal to at least a level 2 performance on the ELA section of the Florida Standards Assessment.
 The student portfolio must meet the following requirements: - a.
 Be selected by the student's teacher; - b.
 Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - c.
 Include evidence that the benchmarks assessed by the grade 3 FSA ELA have been met.
-This includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words using the FAUS adopted core reading curriculum that is aligned with the Florida Standards or teacher-prepared assessment that is
+This

-- aligned with the Florida Standards, and - d.
+- includes multiple-choice items and passages that are approximately 60% literary text and 40% information text, and that are between 100-700 words using the FAUS adopted core reading curriculum that is aligned with the Florida Standards or teacher-prepared assessment that is aligned with the Florida Standards, and - d.
 Be an organized collection of evidence of the student's mastery of the Florida Standards Benchmarks for Language Arts that are assessed by the grade 3 English Languages Florida Standards Assessment-For each benchmark, there must be at least five examples of mastery as demonstrated by a grade of "C" or above; - e.
 Be signed by the teacher and the Principal/Director as an accurate assessment of the required reading skills. - 5.
 Two or More Years of Intensive Remediation in Reading: Students who have received intensive remediation in reading as demonstrated in s.
 1008.25 (4)(b) F.S. for two or more years but still demonstrate a deficiency in reading AND were previously retained in kindergarten or grades 1, 2, or 3 for a total of two years. - NOTE: If promoted under this exemption, intensive reading instruction must include an altered instructional day using specialized diagnostic information and specific reading strategies that reflect a student's learning style and identified in the student's progress monitoring plan. - 6.
 Guidelines can be found on the FLDOE website.